 Seven common grounds for post-conviction relief under 35(c) include:

-- The statutory law under which the defendant was convicted is illegal;
+- The statutory law under which you were convicted is illegal;

 - The court did not have authority (“jurisdiction”) over the case to make an adjudication;